MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P6-Adding-Obstacles/content.md

 updateObstacles()
 ```

-Run the game...
-You should see the first obstacle scroll past, sadly the conveyor only has one obstacle, let's make it a bit more challenging.
+Running the game now will not do much.
+The `obstacleSource` node is not attached to the obstacleLayer.
+So it doesn't move.
+You are using this node as the source from which you will create an endless supply of copies.

 #Spawning endless randomized obstacles

-The next task will be to continuously spawn obstacles till the end of time.
+The next task will be to continuously spawn obstacles by copying the source obstacle you created in GameScene.sks.

-Next you will implement a mechanic that spawns a new obstacles on a time schedule basis.
-Feel free to play around with
-the timer and really challenge the player.
+To make the game interesting you will want each new obstacle appear at a different height.

 > [action]
 > Add this code to the end of your *updateObstacles* method: